-Ehline said drivers often open their windows, turn on the air conditioning, or turn up the radio in an effort to help them stay awake.
+Ehline said drivers often open their windows, turn on the air conditioning, or turn up the radio to help them stay awake.
 The lawyer said it doesn't work as an effective method for drowsiness usually.
 He said they still see many crashes and rear-end accidents causing injury to the driver or another person.

-What are Some Driver Tips?
+What Are Some Driver Tips?

 Ehline offers a few tips for drivers:

 - Almost all Americans do not get the 8 hours of sleep recommended every night.
 It is essential to make sure to get the right amount of sleep this time of year.

 - Medications may cause drowsiness, whether it is prescription or over-the-counter.
 It is essential to know the side effects of any drugs.
 Even something as simple as an over-the-counter allergy medication, see if it causes drowsiness.